 Anyway, back to the soup at hand.
-Gazpacho is a dish full of contradictions.
-It’s light but it eats hearty.
-It’s delicate but is full of robust flavors.
-It’s simple but the ingredients meld together to create great complexities.
-It’s a soup…and it’s cold!
+Gazpacho is a fantastic tomato recipe, but it's a dish full of contradictions.
+It's light, but it eats hearty.
+It's delicate, but is full of robust flavors.
+It's simple, but the ingredients meld together to create great complexities.
+It's a soup, but it's cold!

 Each week my CSA organic vegetable share is overflowing with the best, fresh picked, deliciously ripe veggies.
-And each week I look forward to picking out the biggest, juiciest tomatoes and the tastiest cucumbers until I’ve eaten them in every dish possible and I’ve run out of recipe ideas.
-Gazpacho is my go-to recipe when I want something light, easy, quick and healthy.
-It’s also a huge savior when you need to use up that huge bushel of tomatoes and cucumbers during this time of year.
+And each week I look forward to picking out the biggest, juiciest tomatoes and the tastiest cucumbers until I've eaten them in every dish possible and I've run out of recipe ideas.
+Gazpacho is my go-to recipe when I want something light, easy, quick and healthy and it's the best soup to make when your garden is overflowing with veggies.

 - Mexican- Add fresh chopped cilantro, minced jalapeños, cumin, and fresh squeezed lime.
 Top with a spoonful of sour cream and diced avocado.

 - Italian- Add fresh chopped basil and balsamic vinegar.
 Top with diced cooked pancetta, diced fresh mozzarella, and homemade garlic croutons.

 - Greek- Add fresh oregano, red wine vinegar, and fresh squeezed lemon juice.
 Top with a little plain Greek yogurt, crumbled feta cheese and diced kalamata olives.